goodtomeetyou/goodtomeetyou/README.md

 ### 🧵 What I do

-- 🧬 **Reverse engineering & emulation** — Exploring how iOS/macOS apps work under the hood.
+- 🧬 **Reverse engineering** — Exploring how iOS/macOS work under the hood.
   Recently building tools to expand usability of Intel Mac platforms.

-- 📱 **Cross-platform app development** — Applications for a wide range of platforms incluiding iOS, macOS, iPadOS and Android and soon Web dev.
+- 📱 **Cross-platform app development** — Applications for a wide range of platforms incluiding iOS, macOS, iPadOS and Android and currently learning Web development.

 - 🖥️ **xnu-darwin** — Working and learning with deeper OS components from Apple systems.